Mamiololo01/Automating_AWS_ec2_with_boto3/README.md

 As this point we already Manually created 3 instances in the AWS console.
 Let’s switch it up and utilize the power of Python script to create 3 instances instead.

-Below is the Python Script code in GitHub Gist.
-Feel free use this code.
+Attached is the file startec2.py to create AWS ec2 instances.

 Ok, let’s run the script in AWS cloud 9 IDE to Start and create all three Development instances.